XBigTK13X/mc-upd-migrator/README.md

 # Marvel Champions - Universal Prebuilt Deck Migrator

 This tool helps migrate from older deck lists to newer deck lists in the wonderful [Universal Prebuilt Deck Lists](https://boardgamegeek.com/geeklist/278797/marvel-champions-universal-prebuilt-decks) project by BGG user acharlie1377.
-It serves as an alternative to taken apart and rebuilding the entire list when new sets are released.
+It serves as an alternative to taking apart and rebuilding the entire list when new sets are released.

 ## How to Make a Migration Report